 * Available free to alumni, academics & staff from member governments and universities.

-One of the strengths of the ANZSOG Case Library is the wide range of public sector case studies from all levels of government across Australia, New Zealand and the Pacific.
+One of the strengths of The John L. Alford Case Library is the wide range of public sector case studies from all levels of government across Australia, New Zealand and the Pacific.

 We are always looking for interesting new cases to stimulate discussion about recent or current events in the public sector.
 Topic areas include leadership, policy development, regulation, budgeting, intergovernmental relations, service delivery management, strategic communication and ethics.

 Our case library was designed as a resource for instructors using the interactive approach known as ‘case teaching’, which focuses on people as decision-makers and enables students to ‘stand in the shoes’ of the manager whose circumstances or dilemma are described in the case, giving practical shape and illustration to concepts.

 The best cases:

 If you have identified a subject of interest, please get in touch with us to discuss how we can develop it.

 Our cases may be written by our program writers, an academic in one of our partner institutions or a contract writer, supervised by an academic in a partner institution.

 We are committed to developing expertise in case teaching and case writing and our case library team can advise those without previous experience.